SKAGIT VALLEY GEESE & SWANS ECO TOUR

 Loaner binoculars are always available if you don’t have your own or want to try different ones.

 Interested in looking for more birds?
-Opt for the 7-hr Skagit Birding Eco tour, which includes the time looking for geese and swans, lunch time, and a few more hours looking for seabirds, sea ducks, shorebirds, raptors, owls and waterfowl that overwinter in Skagit & Padilla Bays, Fidalgo Island and the Salish Sea.
+Opt for the 7-hr Skagit Birding Eco Tour.
+It includes searching for geese, swans, seabirds, sea ducks, shorebirds, raptors, owls and waterfowl in nearby bays and the Salish Sea coast.

 Not included: lunch, taxes & fees, and gratuity